-A Beginner’s Guide to Risk Mitigation and Management for Security and Compliance Professionals
+A Guide to Risk Mitigation and Management for Security, Compliance Pros

 Good data governance can go a long way toward reducing business risk.
 If your content and your data are secure, you’ve eliminated danger to your customers’ information and secured your proprietary information.
 From a digital perspective, you’re ahead of the game.

 But data governance shouldn’t be your only concern.
 Your business also faces other kinds of threats, which could be anything from a competitor releasing a new product to a customer choosing to take their business elsewhere, which can impact your bottom line.
 In order to keep your business truly secure, you need to look at risk from a holistic perspective.

 A great risk management strategy considers risk from every possible angle, from employee fraud to legal compliance to disaster insurance, and helps you to avoid the worst consequences each event could have on your business—whether it’s a costly lawsuit or losing your office to a natural disaster.

 Risk management vs. risk mitigation: Though risk management and risk mitigation are often used interchangeably, the two terms refer to slightly different things.
 Risk mitigation involves limiting the effect that risks can have: it’s a single component of the larger risk management process.
 Risk management refers to the overall practice of assessing and addressing the risk your business faces.

 How To Build A Holistic Risk Management Strategy